-As the educational standards for nurses increase, growing numbers of advanced practice registered nurses (APRNs) and nurse administrators and executives are choosing to obtain a Doctor of Nursing Practice (DNP) rather than settling for an MSN as their highest degree.
+As the educational standards for nurses increase, growing numbers of ARNPs and nurse administrators and executives are choosing to obtain a Doctor of Nursing Practice (DNP) rather than settling for an MSN as their highest degree.<!- mfunc search_btn -> <!- /mfunc search_btn ->

-Survey data from the Advance Healthcare Network for 2014 demonstrated how obtaining a DNP offers an assurance of high salaries.
-The results of this survey indicated that nurse practitioners with a DNP earned an average salary of 13% more than NPs who possessed a master’s as their highest degree.
+In addition to opening up exciting professional doors, the DNP comes with impressive economic benefits.
+According to a 2018 Advance Healthcare Network survey, nurse practitioners with a DNP earned an average salary of 7% more than NPs who possessed a master’s as their highest degree.

-Statewide Salary Data for DNP-Educated APRNs and More in Washington
+Statewide Salary Data for DNP-Educated ARNPs and More in Washington

 Salaries for DNP Nurses in Washington’s Major Cities

 The Washington Employment Security Department provides salary information for DNP-educated advanced nursing professionals in the major cities of the state (2018):

 - Bellingham: $101,210-$130,780